Laurance S. Rockefeller Visiting Fellowships

 - The significance of the proposed research and its relevance to the purposes of the University Center for Human Values (see http://uchv.princeton.edu/ for more information);

 - The quality of a candidate's previous research and the contribution the candidate is likely to make in the future through teaching and writing;

 - The likelihood that the research would benefit from being conducted in the University Center environment.

 How to Apply

 The University Center for Human Values is no longer accepting applications for the 2014-2015 LSR Visiting Fellow positions.
-Decisions are expected to be announced by March 17, 2014.
+Decisions for 2014-2015 have been announced.